Chapter 1 : Lucy in the Sky with Diamonds

 “Lorcan, as much as I love whiskey and... naked guys - that miiight not be the best –“

 “COME ON LUCE, WHEN WAS THE LAST TIME YOU LET LOOSE?
 WE’RE OUT OF SCHOOL, SHITE, WE’RE – WE’RE –“

-Lucy does not hear what else they are, because Lorcan begins talking to someone on his end, the high-pitched voice resounding through the phone.
-A few minutes later, the line is cut off.
+Lucy doesn't hear what else they are, because Lorcan begins talking to someone on his end, the high-pitched voice resounding through the phone.
+A few minutes later, the line cuts off.

 She stands there, for some minutes, twirling the cord between her fingers as she listens to the silence, suddenly missing him, suddenly wishing that he were standing inside her kitchen, off his face, wearing boxers and his dark blue blazer, staring – gawking – breathing very hard as he laughs, Lucy, Lucy, Lucy.

 Suppose London's a bit lonely.